MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-600-Institutional-Eligibility-Under-Higher-Education-Act-1965-as-Amended/subpart-A-General/section-600.2.md

 (iii) Sixty minutes of preparation in a correspondence course; or

-(iv) In distance education, 50 to 60 minutes in a 60-minute period of attendance in -
+(iv) In distance education, 50 to 60 minutes in a 60-minute period of attendance in—

 (A) A synchronous or asynchronous class, lecture, or recitation where there is opportunity for direct interaction between the instructor and students; or